-The Foundation of the Monroe County Bar awarded seven grants in 2012 totaling $40,000 to support charitable and humane programs that are vital not only to the legal community, but the community as a whole.
+The Foundation of the Monroe County Bar awarded seven grants in 2013 totaling $42,000 to support programs that benefit not only the legal community, but the community as a whole.

 The seven grants are made possible through the Foundation’s annual Raise the Bar appeal and the Jazz for Justice fundraising event.
-Donations made to the appeal and Jazz for Justice support programs and projects like those below.
-Based on recommendations by the Grants Committee, chaired by Cheryl Heller, the Foundation’s Board of Directors approved grants for the following projects:
+Based on recommendations by the Grants Committee, the Foundation's Board of Directors approved grants for the following projects:

 Rochester Legal Diversity Clerkship Program

-A grant of $15,000 was awarded to the Rochester Legal Diversity Clerkship Program.
-The program is co-sponsored by the MCBA (through its Diversity Committee), the Rochester Black Bar Association (RBBA), and the Greater Rochester Association for Women Attorneys (GRAWA).
-This program seeks to increase diversity in the legal profession in the Rochester area by attracting qualified first-year law students from historically under-represented groups within the legal profession.
+A grant of $17,500 was awarded to the award-winning Rochester Legal Diversity Clerkship Program, a program of the Monroe County Bar Association, Greater Rochester Association for Women Attorneys and the Rochester Black Bar Association.
 The funds will be used to pay the salary of a first year law student with one of the legal service providers for a 10‑week summer internship this coming year and to help defray costs of educational and social program held for the students throughout the summer.